Dal Lake: History

-During the Dogra Raj, Srinagar became the capital of Dogra territory, attracted by the cool climate of the Kashmir valley, amidst the back drop of the majestic snow covered Himalayan ranges.
+During the Dogra Raj, Srinagar became the capital of Dogra territory, attracted by the cool climate of the Kashmir valley, amidst the backdrop of the majestic snow covered Himalayan ranges.
 The lake precincts experience temperatures in the range of 1–11 C during winter and 12–30 C during the summer season.
 The lake freezes when temperatures drop to about −11 C during severe winter.
 Although the Dogra Maharaja of Kashmir restricted the building of houses in the valley, the British circumvented this rule by commissioning lavish houseboats to be built on the Dal.
 The houseboats have been referred to as, "each one a little piece of England afloat on Dal."

 After the independence of India, the Kashmiri Hanji people have built, owned and maintained these houseboats, cultivating floating gardens and producing commodities for the market, making them the centre of their livelihoods.
 The houseboats, closely associated with Dal also provide accommodation in Srinagar.
 Following the Mughal, Afghan, Sikh and Dogra rule, the place has earned the epithet, "Jewel in the crown of Kashmir".